Relationship Advice If You Have HIV or AIDS

 About HIV

-HIV is a retrovirus infection that causes Acquired Immunodeficiency Syndrome (AIDS).
+Human Immunodeficiency Virus is a retrovirus infection that causes Acquired Immunodeficiency Syndrome (AIDS).

 Some people are carriers of the infection.
 Others have latent HIV and have not developed AIDS because the infection’s viral DNA is dormant.